Skip to content

 You opt in by running koryph release setup.
 You opt out by removing (or never adding) the release block and workflow file.

-koryph release setup wires a project's release pipeline by rendering three files from koryph's embedded templates and installing them into your repository:
+koryph release setup wires a project's release pipeline by rendering its managed files from koryph's embedded templates and installing them into your repository:

 File Purpose